Rethinking Tipping: The Shift to Service Charges in Restaurants

 Pro: Pricing Transparency Over Menu Increases

-Some operators prefer adding a service charge rather than raising menu prices dramatically, allowing them to communicate clearly how funds support wages.
+Some operators prefer adding a service charge rather than raising menu prices dramatically.
+This allows them to communicate clearly how funds support wages.

 Example: Instead of increasing entrée prices by 18%, a restaurant keeps prices stable and explains the service charge on the menu as a wage support mechanism.